sematext/spm-agent-docker/README.md

 # SPM for Docker

-[SPM performance monitoring by Sematext](http://sematext.com/spm/integrations/docker-monitoring.html) - this is the  monitoring agent for Docker.
+[SPM Docker Monitoring Agent and Log Shipper](http://sematext.com/spm/integrations/docker-monitoring.html) - this is the monitoring agent and log shipper for Docker.
+It collects Host and Container Metrics, Docker Events and Logs (including log format detection and log parsers)

 Following information is collected and transmitted to SPM (Cloud or On-Premises version):